Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Activations (Inference & Training)

-Activations are the intermediate outputs of model layers computed during the forward pass.
-Their size is more complex to calculate accurately, depending on:
+Activations are intermediate outputs of model layers from the forward pass.
+Their size is more complex to determine accurately, influenced by:

-• Batch Size: Number of sequences processed concurrently.
+• Batch Size: Number of sequences processed together.

-• Hidden Dimension Size: The size of the internal vector representations.
+• Hidden Dimension Size: Size of internal vector representations.

 • Number of Layers: Depth of the model.